-It happens.
-Once again.
-2nd level support teams (outside of scrum/agile) raised new incident towards the scrum teams (3rd level support).
+It happened once again.
+2nd level support teams (outside of scrum/agile) raised new incidents towards the scrum teams (3rd level support).

-How to prioritize work between business requirements and non-business requirements where PO is focusing on business requirements primary?
+How to prioritize work between business requirements and non-business requirements where the Product Owner is focused primarily on business requirements?

 That’s the reason for the word PRODUCT in the title.
 Change that.